63a6-P3R50n/Steam-Checker-2023/README.md

 ### About
 This is a very simple steam account checker, written by me as my first python project.
 It uses multi-threading and http/https proxy in format http://{ip}:{port} .
 On this checker I tested my knowledge of the python language, therefore, those who know do not swear much.
+Before using program, you need to write path in code, to your proxies.txt, combos.txt and good.txt
 ### Requirements
 - requests
 - rsa